synkarius/sleight/README.md

 ## What Problems Does this Solve?

+### Increased Productivity

-Creating voice commands in Python/ Vocola/ Talon is fairly technical.
-Sleight aims to lower the bar for all and increase velocity for power users.
+Creating voice commands in [Dragonfly](https://dragonfly2.readthedocs.io) / [Caster](https://caster.readthedocs.io) / [Vocola](http://vocola.net/v2) / [Talon](https://talonvoice.com) is fairly technical and error prone.
+Sleight aims to lower the bar to voice command editing / usage for all and increase velocity for power users.

-Along with these productivity goals, Sleight is looking to improve [shareability/portability](#todo-export-formats) of voice commands and [grammar resilience](#todo-lockability) against framework changes/ updates.
+### Shareability / Portability

+Over the past 20-30 years, we've seen numerous voice command systems appear.
+The syntax that their commands take seems to always converge on something pretty similar.
+So, at the risk of [xkcd 927](https://xkcd.com/927), Sleight aims to develop and unify that structure through a common data model.

+That voice command data model should be shareable, human-readable, extensible, and accomodating of most common voice command needs / usages.

+### Grammar Resilience (Merge Conflicts)

+The abovementioned frameworks' users often publish sets of commands for others to use.
+Let's say you download one of those command sets, and then both you and the author make changes.
+Suppose one of those changes was that both of you changed the same command.
+You see some of the author's other changes and want them, but you don't want the change to the command that you both changed.
+This is a "grammar resilience" problem (or, more commonly, a merge conflict).
+Developers solve this with `git` and merge conflict resolution tools, but with a data model as simple as Sleight's, simpler solutions (like [granular element lockability](#locked-enabled-and-role-keys)) become feasible.

 ## Where It's At Now